 - Take photos and videos before cleanup if it is safe.

-- File an insurance claim if you have homeowners or flood insurance.
+- File an insurance claim if you have coverage.

-- Save receipts for tarping, cleanup, temporary lodging, and emergency supplies.
+- Save receipts for tarping, cleanup, temporary lodging, and supplies.

-- Apply through DisasterAssistance.gov if your county is part of a declared disaster.
+- Apply through DisasterAssistance.gov if your county is in a declared disaster.

 - Appeal if FEMA asks for more proof and you can provide it.

-Important: FEMA does not usually pay for old roof problems that existed before the disaster.
-It is for eligible disaster-caused damage.
+Important: FEMA usually does not pay for roof damage that existed before the disaster.
+Keep clear photos, inspection notes, and insurance letters.

 |---|---|---|